 MacArthur makes one-time institutional grants each year to a few exceptional organizations that are key grantees and Foundation partners in our core areas of work.
 These grants support the long-term sustainability of these organizations.
 Organizations cannot apply for these grants; the Foundation program that supports them must nominate them for an award.
 Awards are made to organizations that are important to their fields and to the Foundation’s goals for those fields, exhibit strong leadership and governance, have demonstrated impact that is likely to continue into the future, and are ready to implement a plan for expansion or sustainability – not just of the programs but of the organization itself.
 These investments are highly useful to grantee institutions and contribute to the infrastructure of the fields in which the Foundation invests.

 Beginning in 2006, the concept was expanded to include smaller organizations.
-The rationale for the MacArthur Award for Creative and Effective Institutions was that small or emerging organizations often generate provocative ideas, reframe the debate, or provide a new way of looking at persistent problems.
+The rationale for the MacArthur Award for Creative and Effective Institutions was that smaller or emerging organizations often generate provocative ideas, reframe the debate, or provide a new way of looking at persistent problems.
 Some are particularly effective at delivering services or challenging old paradigms.

 Today, the MacArthur Award for Creative and Effective Institutions combines the large and small institutional grants into a single program.
 As a result, the grant sizes range between $200,000 and $1 million depending on the size of the organization.
 The purpose of these grants remains the same: to recognize exceptional Foundation grantees and help ensure their sustainability long into the future.